Jolak5/AI_update/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps. gem install rails

 ### Prerequisites

-In order to run this project you need: any web-browser.
+In order to run this project you need: Ruby and Rails.

 ### Setup

-Clone this [repository](https://github.com/Jolak5/AI_update) to your desired folder.
+Clone this [repository](https://github.com/Jolak5/AI_update.git) to your desired folder.

 ### Install

-This project does not require installation.
+To install re run bundle install

 ### Usage

 **To run the project follow the following instruction:-**

-- Clone this [repository](https://github.com/Jolak5/AI_update) in your local machine with correct branch.
-- Not yet available
+- run rails server

 ### Run tests

 To run tests, run the following command: **rspec**.
+Example command:
+bin/rails test test/models/article_test.rb

 <p align="right">(<a href="#readme-top">back to top</a>)</p>